Fall 2022 Timelines:

-The last day to submit a new accommodation or additional accommodation request for the Spring 2022 semester is Friday, April 15 by 11pm.
+The last day to submit a new accommodation or additional accommodation request for the Fall 2022 semester is Wednesday, November 16th, by 11 pm.
 This timeline is established to allow OSAS specialists to review the accommodation request(s) and to provide ample time for students to provide their letter of accommodation to their faculty before the last day of class.

 When to Register